 To train individuals who will be involved in specialized work to utilize information for academic, educational, lifestyle and cultural activities through an interdisciplinary approach that integrates the humanities and sciences, students will acquire general and specialized knowledge and abilities as outlined in the diploma policy.
 General knowledge and ability will be acquired mainly through Graduate General Education Courses, Inter-disciplinary Foundation courses, degree programs' common courses and compulsory seminar subjects, and specialized knowledge will be acquired mainly through elective lecture subjects.
-In addition to the Japanese curriculum for new students entering the spring semester, and a curriculum for adults attending mainly at the Tokyo Campus will be created in an integrated manner.
+In addition to the Japanese curriculum for new students entering the spring semester, an English curriculum for new students entering the autumn semester, and a curriculum for adults attending mainly at the Tokyo Campus will be created in an integrated manner.